 What does my baby look like?

-They will start to look more like a little person (and less like a creature from another planet).
+They will start to look more like a little person.

 Your baby is snug and protected in their amniotic sac.
 The placenta is getting ready to take on the job of looking after your baby, forming ‘chronic villi’ which will help it attach to the wall of the womb.
 At this stage of development your baby is still getting nutrients from the yolk sac.